Updated

 Can Fusion act as our outsourced IT department in Grimsby?

 Yes.
-Grimsby wineries, specialty manufacturers, and professional-services firms between 15 and 75 users commonly run Fusion as the complete outsourced IT department: help desk, monitoring, patching, user management, vendor liaison, M365 management, security program, quarterly business reviews.
-For operators with internal IT, we run co-managed.
+Grimsby operators between 10 and 60 users commonly run Fusion as the complete outsourced IT department: help desk, monitoring, patching, user onboarding and offboarding, vendor liaison, software integration, security program, and quarterly business reviews.
+For operators with an internal IT lead, we run co-managed instead, adding 24/7 coverage and security depth on top of the internal team.

 What is the difference between managed IT and IT support?